 (k) For purposes of this article, the term “sexually violent predator” means a person who has been convicted or found not guilty by reason of mental illness, mental retardation, or addiction of a sexually violent offense and who suffers from a mental abnormality or personality disorder that makes the person likely to engage in predatory sexually violent offenses.

 (l) For purposes of this article, the term “mental abnormality” means a congenital or acquired condition of a person that affects the emotional or volitional capacity of the person in a manner that predisposes that person to the commission of criminal sexual acts to a degree that makes the person a menace to the health and safety of other persons.

 (m) For purposes of this article, the term “predatory act” means an act directed at a stranger or at a person with whom a relationship has been established or promoted for the primary purpose of victimization.

-(n) For the purposes of this article, the term “business days” means days exclusive of Saturdays, Sundays and legal holidays as defined in section one, article two, chapter two of this code.
+(n) For the purposes of this article, the term “business days” means days exclusive of Saturdays, Sundays, and legal holidays as defined in §2-2-1 of this code.